aryklein/my-notes/kafka/kafka-on-kubernetes.md

 ### Deploying a Kafka cluster

-In this section I will show you an example about how to create a Kafka cluster with 3 brokers and 3 Zookeeper nodes.
+This section will show an example about how to create a Kafka cluster with 3 brokers and 3 Zookeeper nodes.
 If you want to delve into the subject, I strongy recommend to read the [official documentation](https://strimzi.io/docs/operators/latest/using.html).

 ```yaml